onnx/onnx/docs/IR.md

 Of these, #1 and #2 are covered herein; the built-in operators are covered separately in documents listed at the end of this.

-There are two official ONNX variants; the main distinction between the two is found in the supported types and the default operator sets.
-The neural-network-only __ONNX__ variant recognizes only tensors as input and output types, while the Classical Machine Learning extension, __ONNX-ML__, also recognizes sequences and maps. __ONNX-ML__ extends the __ONNX__ operator set with ML algorithms that are not based on neural networks.
+There are two official ONNX variants: __ONNX__ and __ONNX-ML__.
+The latter is a strict superset of the former; the main distinction between the two is found in the supported types and the default operator sets.
+The neural-network-only __ONNX__ variant recognizes only tensors as input and output types, while the Classical Machine Learning extension, __ONNX-ML__, recognizes and extended set of types. __ONNX-ML__ extends the __ONNX__ operator set with ML algorithms that are not based on neural networks. __ONNX-ML__ also extends the __ONNX__ operator set with support for data processing pipeline stages.

 ## Runtime Agnostic